 The DVD includes stories from ITP patients and family members about their personal journey with ITP, and expert advice on the mechanisms of ITP and treatment options from PDSA Medical Advisors James Bussel, MD and Terry Gernsheimer, MD.
 Information about how your membership donation makes a difference in the lives of ITP patients is also included. *Please allow 3-4 weeks for your DVD to arrive.

-Thank you to Amgen for supporting the “Living with ITP: Patients share their stories" video.
+Thank you to Novartis for supporting the “Living with ITP: Patients share their stories" video.

 Kristin talks about her journey with ITP and how it led her to become involved with PDSA, fundraising events and raising awareness for ITP.
 This video was produced when she was age 20.

 In this short video Joan Young, PDSA Founder, shares her ITP story and the reasons why she started PDSA.